 As a general rule, you can’t open a bank account in the UK and this is the hardest part of the process!
 Setting up an account with one of the big banks do require you to have an address.
 Occasionally some banks will take your word for it but your application is at risk of being rejected.

 You can set-up a UK bank account without a UK proof of address.
-Monese and Transferwise do not require you to have a UK address to apply for their current accounts.
+Monese and Wise do not require you to have a UK address to apply for their current accounts.
 Monzo does require you to have a UK address although they do not validate the address.
 If you don’t feel comfortable using a non-traditional bank you can use a company to do this.

 Let me know in the comments if there are any other methods you’ve used that have worked or how you got on with the process.

 - How to Build a Credit Score as a New UK Resident

 - How to Move to the UK from Australia (Epic Guide!)